 in each case, in which holders of our outstanding common stock are entitled to receive cash, securities or other property for their shares of our common stock, we or the successor or purchasing company, as the case may be, will execute with the trustee a supplemental indenture, providing that, at and after the effective time of such transaction, holders of each \$1,000 principal amount of notes will be entitled to convert their notes into the type and amount of shares of stock, other securities or other property or assets (including cash or any combination thereof) that a holder of a number of shares of our common stock equal to the conversion rate immediately prior to such transaction would have owned or been entitled to receive upon such transaction ("reference property").
 The supplemental indenture will also provide for anti-dilution and other adjustments that are as nearly equivalent as possible to the adjustments set described under "- Conversion Rate Adjustments" above.
-If the reference property in respect of any such transaction, such other company will also execute such supplemental indenture, and such supplemental indenture will contain such additional provisions to protect the interests of the holders, including the right of holders to require us to purchase their notes upon a fundamental change as described under "Repurchase of Notes at the Option of the Holder - Repurchase At Your Option upon a Fundamental Change" below, as the board of directors (or an authorized committee thereof) reasonably considers necessary by reason of the foregoing.
+If the reference property in respect of any such transaction includes shares of stock, securities or other property or assets of a company other than the successor or purchasing corporation, as the case may be, in such transaction, such other company will also execute such supplemental indenture, and such supplemental indenture will contain such additional provisions to protect the interests of the holders, including the right of holders to require us to purchase their notes upon a fundamental change as described under "Repurchase of Notes at the Option of the Holder - Repurchase At Your Option upon a Fundamental Change" below, as the board of directors (or an authorized committee thereof) reasonably considers necessary by reason of the foregoing.
 If the notes become convertible into reference property, we will notify the trustee and the holders.